mustiian/Escape-from-Prison/documentation3.md

 ## Simple dialogues

-We add simple frazes, which saw NPC, when player talk to them.
+We add simple frazes, which say NPCs, when player talk to them.
 NPC always rotates to the player when speaks.

 <img width="700" alt="portfolio_view" src="foto/3 doc/2.JPG">